 One of the most important lessons I’ve had to learn in life is that people will fail me.
 Over and over again, they will fail me.
 And my systems, they will fail me, too.
 My church and my family and my friends will fail me.
 People I love will ruin me.
 And that’s life.
 The flip side, of course, is that I will fail others, even when I don’t mean to or want to sometimes.
 It’s the curse of sin, and we cannot escape it.
 But we can learn how to deal with it when it happens.

-I’ve noticed particularly that when individuals have been crushed, abused, or otherwise heartbroken by a particular people, place, and culture, the most common tendency is to go somewhere that’s never hurt them before, never overpromised or uttered a painful word.
+I’ve noticed particularly that when individuals have been crushed, abused, or otherwise heartbroken by a particular person, place, and culture, the most common tendency is to go somewhere that’s never hurt them before, never overpromised or uttered a painful word.
 Never made them feel ashamed or afraid.
 And often, that somewhere is the complete opposite of where they began.

 Temporary lack of pain isn’t necessarily any indication of something better.